 Does technostress inhibit employee innovation?
 Examining the linear and curvilinear influence of technostress creators.
-Communications of the Association for Information Systems, 2019 (document in press)
+Communications of the Association for Information Systems, march 2019, vol. 44

-Despite the increasing quantum of research on technostress, three gaps are particularly noteworthy.
-First, though prior studies have described ‘technostress creators' through the five dimensions -techno-overload, techno-invasion, techno-complexity, techno-insecurity, and techno-uncertainty, in an aggregated way, the individual influence of each of these technostress creators on job outcomes has not received adequate attention.
-Second, though past organizational research suggests a curvilinear relationship between job-stress and job-outcomes, it has not been examined if the stress-performance dynamics for the technostress context follows the organizational stress literature.
-Third, despite the emphasis on information and communication technology (ICT) enabled innovation in firms, the influence of technostress creators on ICT-enabled innovation has not been explored in-depth.
-Grounding our arguments in the control theory of occupational stress and conservation of resources (COR) theory, we first theorize the linear and curvilinear relationships for each of the five technostress creators with ICT-enabled employee innovation, and then test the hypothesized relationships through a survey of organizational employees who regularly use ICTs for professional tasks.
+Despite the increasing quantum of research on technostress, three particularly noteworthy gaps remain.
+First, though prior studies have described "technostress creators" through the five dimensions techno-overload, techno-invasion, techno-complexity, techno-insecurity, and techno-uncertainty in an aggregated way, they have not adequately considered how these technostress creators individually influence job outcomes.
+Second, though past organizational research suggests a curvilinear relationship between job stress and job outcomes, research has yet to examine whether the stress-performance dynamics for the technostress context follows the organizational stress literature.
+Third, even though the literature emphasizes information and communication technology (ICT)-enabled innovation in firms, research has not explored what influence the technostress creators have on ICT-enabled innovation in-depth.
+Grounding our arguments in the control theory of occupational stress and conservation of resources (COR) theory, we first theorize the linear and curvilinear relationships for each of the five technostress creators with ICT-enabled employee innovation and then test the hypothesized relationships via conducting a survey on organizational employees who regularly used ICTs for professional tasks.
 The results offer a nuanced understanding about the nature of individual technostress creators and their relationships with ICT-enabled employee innovation.
-On the practical front, our research paves the way for more meaningful technostress management strategies within organizations
+On the practical front, our research paves the way for more meaningful technostress-management strategies in organizations.

 A framework to analyse knowledge management system adoption through the lens of organizational culture.
 AI EDAM : Artificial intelligence for engineering design, analysis and manufacturing, 2019, vol. 33 (document in press)